LM-SAL/iris_muse_team_meeting/docs/about.md

 title: About the Joint MUSE/IRIS science team meeting
 ---

-# About the the Joint MUSE/IRIS science team meeting
+# About the Joint MUSE/IRIS science team meeting

 ## What is the Joint MUSE/IRIS science team meeting?